-There are myriad ways to design a sloping garden that would make the most of a backyard on a gradient.
+There are myriad options for how to design a sloping garden that make the most of a backyard on a gradient.
 Far from presenting limitations, you can use inclines to your advantage as a sloping backyard offers fabulous layout and planting options that would not be possible to achieve on a flat site.

 With variable levels, you can create distinct garden areas, each with their own purpose, ambiance and planting scheme, as well as a variety of seating areas in which to sit and drink in the views below or above.

 Budget is important when designing any garden, but particularly so with sloping garden ideas, where if you don't plan things out carefully costs can escalate.

 There are a number of key elements to consider when planning a design for a sloping garden that can also link in to other backyard ideas.